giannifontanot/sl-project2-learners-academy/README.md

 ![Status Stable](https://img.shields.io/badge/Status-Stable-blue)
 [![MIT License](https://img.shields.io/badge/License-MIT%20License-brightgreen)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)
 # Learner's Academy
-The Learner’s Academy web application was built with the purpose of having a better administration of the school's resources (Teachers, Classrooms, Subjects, and Students).
-By using the application, you will be able to manage the resources using a web interface.
+The Learner’s Academy web application purpose is to have a better administration of the school's resources: teachers, classrooms, subjects, and students).
+This application was built using JSP's, Tomcat, and MySQL Server.
 ## Table of Contents
 - Learner's Academy
 	* [Installation](#installation)